mspencedm/Software-Dev-DnD/Groups/Guilds/TheCoinfireConsortium.md

 ## The Job

-To prove your worthiness and gain the ability to join The Coinfire Consortium players will have ot prove themselves - this should hopefully lead to the Tempest's Maw and Leviathan Embrace.
+To prove your worthiness and gain the ability to join The Coinfire Consortium players will have to prove themselves - this should hopefully lead to the Tempest's Maw and Leviathan Embrace.